|POS||Race & Track||Date||Points|

 Leclerc would take a marked step forward though at the Austrian GP, qualifying on pole and leading most of the race before Max Verstappen took the win with a robust overtake.

-The Scuderia had their eyes set on the two races to come though after the summer break - at Spa and Monza.
+The Scuderia had their eyes set on the two races to come after the summer break - Belgium and Italy.

 Both tracks seemed perfect for the SF90's low drag profile, and that's exactly how it turned out as Leclerc took pole and the wins at both venues, his first taste of victory in F1.